urbit/docs/arvo/clay/scry.md

 ### base

-This will return the mergebase (i.e. most recent common ancestor) between two desks.
+This will return the mergebase (i.e. most recent common ancestor) between two `desk`s.
 The type it returns is a `(list tako:clay)`.
-The first desk will just be the one in the `beak` path prefix and the second will be specified like `/ship/desk` at the end of the scry path.
-If there is no common ancestor between the two desks, this will just produce an empty list.
+The first `desk` will just be the one in the `beak` `path` prefix and the second will be specified like `/ship/desk` at the end of the scry `path`.
+If there is no common ancestor between the two `desk`s, this will just produce an empty `list`.

 Examples: